-18.17.
+18.16.
 The Use of Steel Pins, Spikes or Long Pegs

-18.17.1.
-Steel pins, spikes or long pegs which could damage utilities laid at shallow depth must not be used where avoidable.
+- 18.16.1.
+The use of steel pins, spikes or long pegs which could damage utilities laid at shallow depth are prohibited.
+Alternatively use non-penetrating free-standing pins where suitable, otherwise use insulated GRP (Non-Conductive) Pins. - 18.16.2.
 However, where they are used, they must be treated as any other breaking ground activity and the controls detailed within this procedure applied, including the AWNES.
 The use of survey pegs (400mm long) as well as Survey equipment or other equipment that does not penetrate ground beyond topsoil or surface layer (approx. 300mm) should be risk assessed utilising the utility plans and the control measures recorded on an AWNES by the Authorising Person.

-18.18.
+18.17.
 Protecting and Supporting Existing Utilities

-- 18.18.1.
+- 18.17.1.
 Fencing or barriers must be used to protect High Pressure gas mains or High Voltage cables which the company has installed or pass through the site.
-If these need to be removed to progress works, then suitable temporary protections and marking should be installed to protect the asset and prevent damage from operations. - 18.18.2.
-An underground utility which has been exposed must be: - appropriately supported - protected from accidental damage - · not used as a means of access or egress in an excavation, and - visually inspected periodically for signs of damage / deterioration or change - 18.18.3.
+If these need to be removed to progress works, then suitable temporary protections and marking should be installed to protect the asset and prevent damage from operations. - 18.17.2.
+An underground utility which has been exposed must be: - appropriately supported - protected from accidental damage - not used as a means of access or egress in an excavation, and - visually inspected periodically for signs of damage / deterioration or change - 18.17.3.
 A Temporary Works Design must be obtained where damage to utilities is likely to occur due to incorrect support and its adequacy verified by the Asset Owner (Refer to TEMPORARY WORKS section).

-18.19.
+18.18.
 Backfilling and Reinstatement

-- 18.19.1.
-Backfilling must be effectively designed, planned and executed to ensure that utilities are not damaged during the backfilling process, or at a later date. - 18.19.2.
+- 18.18.1.
+Backfilling must be effectively designed, planned and executed to ensure that utilities are not damaged during the backfilling process, or at a later date. - 18.18.2.
 Where the backfill requirements are not clearly identified in the specification, the Asset Owner must be contacted to discuss and agree the backfill material and technique.

-18.20.
+18.19.
 WORKING NEAR TO OVERHEAD UTILITIES

-- 18.20.1.
+- 18.19.1.
 When working near overhead utilities, the Site Lead must ensure: - The hierarchy (Table 4) is followed for the avoidance of danger from overhead utilities - Activities are programmed to allow adequate time to follow the safe method of work - Options for redesign to avoid utilities are discussed with the Pre-Construction Lead - Where the risk of contact with overhead utilities cannot be avoided, that the residual risk(s) are communicated to the Working Supervisor

-18.21.
+18.20.
 Exclusion Zones for Overhead Lines

-- 18.21.1.
+18.20.1.
 The minimum extent of exclusion zones vary according to the voltage of the line and the Asset Owner.
 The table below (Table 4) provides guidance on the minimum distances around overhead lines which must not be encroached by any plant, equipment or person.
-The Asset Owner must be contacted to confirm these and any additional requirements. - 18.21.2.
-The below table is an extract from Energy Networks Association 'Guide to the Safe Use of Mechanical Plant in the vicinity of Electrical Overhead Lines'.
+The Asset Owner must be contacted to confirm these and any additional requirements.